 Battle of Cedar Mountain

 The Rockbridge Artillery helped repulse repeated Union attacks during the two days of the battle.

-The battery was positioned near the Dunkard Church where it endured a severe counter-battery cross fire.
+The battery was commanded by Captain William T. Poague.
+It was positioned near the Dunkard Church where it endured a severe counter-battery cross fire.
 One 6-pounder howitzer had been detached to Williamsport with the Reserve Artillery, leaving the battery 2 10-pounder Parrott rifles and 1 Napoleon.
 One officer and five enlisted men were wounded and 14 horses were killed.
 The loss of almost all of the horses of two of the pieces forced them to be withdrawn to the rear as unserviceable.
 The battery’s lone remaining piece was sent with several other guns to the far left flank to assist General Stuart in driving back Federal batteries but after fifteen minutes the effort was abandoned.

 |October 20||The battery was transferred from the Stonewall Brigade to Corps Reserve Artillery.|

 The Rockbridge Artillery split into two sections.
 It deployed its long-range guns on the extreme right flank of the Confederate line to support the guns of Major John Pelham and its other pieces closer to the center of the Confederate right flank at Prospect Hill.
 The battery sustained losses of six killed, sixteen wounded, and thirty-seven horses killed during the battle.
 Randolph Fairfax was killed.